garrandall/popular-music-data/tracks/stand-up-ludacris-shawnna.md

 That's why they spilling drinks all over your dress But Louis Vuitton bras all over your breasts
 Got me wanting to put hickeys all over your chest
-Ahh, come on we gon' party tonight
+Ah, come on we gon' party tonight
 Y'all use mouth to mouth bring the party to life
 Don't be scared, show another part of your life
 The more drinks in your system, the harder the fight